We’re going to start with this: plastic has a place in our world.

 bicep workout on the way home, but gosh, what an eco-conscious glow you’ve got.

 Take it from the person who has tentatively held out a beeswax wrap at a sushi joint, and brought actual crockery to a food court for takeaway.
-Living on the fringes of our single-use plastic society can be a lonely experience, and who
+Living on the fringes of our single-use plastic society can be a lonely experience.
+If there’s

 Read our blog on what all those recycling labels mean.